pedrogpo/pedrogpo/README.md

 ## Skills

-- Front-end application development
+- Full-stack web application development using JavaScript/TypeScript, ReactJS/NextJS, and PHP
-- Figma interface design
+- Designing intuitive and visually appealing user interfaces using Figma
-- Software development in C++
+- Proficient in software development using C++ and Java Native Interface (JNI)
-- Knowledge of relational databases
+- Familiarity with database management
+- Experience with serverless architecture and building REST APIs
-- Knowledge of Git and version control
+- Version control using Git for collaboration and project management
+- I have experience in envisioning, managing, and implementing strategies for projects.
+I have also led development teams, implemented new project management processes using agile methodologies, and improved team efficiency and productivity.

 ## Languages

-- Português - Native
+- Portuguese - Native
 - Inglês - Advanced